-Following the partial enforcement of the Act on the Arrangement of Related Acts to Promote Work Style Reform on April 1, 2019, Sojitz has endeavored to make the point of the revised laws well understood by requiring all employees to take e-learning education and holding seminars by labor and social security attorneys for Sojitz and domestic Group companies.
+Following the partial enforcement of the Act on the Arrangement of Related Acts to Promote Work Style Reform in April 2019, Sojitz has endeavored to make its contents well understood by requiring all employees to take e-learning education and holding seminars by labor and social security attorneys for Sojitz and domestic Group companies.
+In January 2020, we launched a remote work system, using the super flex system and other systems already in place, to improve individual operational efficiency and work on new initiatives as well as to improve the productivity and creativity of teams and organizations.

-Sojitz has continued activities to enhance its systems for ensuring legal compliance and maintaining a good working environment free of any kind of harassment, such as making its internal harassment consultation desk better known and providing educational opportunities.
+Sojitz has continued activities to enhance its systems for ensuring legal compliance and maintaining a good working environment free of any kind of harassment, such as making its harassment consultation desk better known and providing educational opportunities including e-learning.